Peter Brownell: School board

-Brownell attempted to gain a job on the Burlington police or airport commissions, but he was rejected every time.
 In 1983, Diana Gallagher, a member of the school board, ran for a seat on the city council from the 6th district.
 Brownell won the Republican nomination to succeed her on the school board from the 6th district by a unanimous vote and defeated independent Hans J. Puck in the general election.
 He did not seek reelection as he wanted to spend more time with his family in 1985, and Elizabeth Van Buren, a member of the Democratic Party, was unopposed to succeed him.
 Brownell won the Republican nomination to run for the school board from the 6th district in 1986, and won in the general election without opposition.
-He did not run for reelection in the 1988 election.
+He did not run for reelection in 1988.

-During his tenure on the board he served as chair of the Finance committee and consider running for chair of the board in 1986, but he did not have enough support.
+During Brownell's tenure on the board he served as chair of the Finance Committee and consider running for chair of the board in 1986, but he did not have enough support.

 City council

 In 1989, David Thelander, a Republican member of the city council, resigned to work in Washington, D.C. for the U.S. Securities and Exchange Commission.
 Brownell received the Republican nomination and defeated Democratic and Progressive Coalition nominee Greg Guma in the special election.
 During the campaign Brownell raised $2,170 and spent $472 while Guma raised $875 and spent $640.

-He defeated Green Party nominee Bea Bookchin in the 1990 election.
-He won reelection without opposition in 1992.
+Brownell defeated Green Party nominee Bea Bookchin in 1990, and faced no opposition in 1992.
 After Brownell was elected as mayor he resigned from the city council.
 A special election was held to fill the vacancy and it was won by Republican nominee Tom Ryan.

 During his tenure on the city council Brownell served on the Finance committee.
-Following the resignation of Jane Watson, a member of the city council from the 5th district, Browell became interested in running for chair of the city council as Watson's resignation left the Democrats without enough votes, but Brownell later declined to run.
+Following the resignation of Jane Watson, a member of the city council from the 5th district, Brownell became interested in running for chair of the city council as Watson's resignation left the Democrats without enough votes, but Brownell later declined to run.